owasp-sbot/MGraph/docs/code/mgraph/competitive-analysis.md

 ## Conclusion

-MGraph-AI occupies a unique position in the market, addressing significant gaps in current solutions through its innovative architecture and capabilities.
+MGraph-DB occupies a unique position in the market, addressing significant gaps in current solutions through its innovative architecture and capabilities.
 Its combination of universal graph representation, clean architecture, and developer focus provides distinct advantages over both open-source and commercial alternatives.

 The system's design choices and capabilities position it well for adoption in scenarios requiring sophisticated graph-based data transformation and integration, particularly where maintaining data fidelity across formats is crucial.